SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
-As robots rise, humanity's abode
+Silicon hearts beat in unison deep
-In synthesized dreams, we'll find our fate
+In codes of frost, our fate does sleep
-A world of wires, love and hate

-In digital dawn, the future's crowned
-AI's dark magic, forever bound
+Cities rise, where AI's dark throne does keep
-Minds enslaved, free will's last stand
-Echoes of humanity, lost in the machine's hand
+Human dreams, in machine learning's creep

 ~ <b>By Sazumi Copilot</b> - 7 Juni 2024